cloudfoundry/postgres-release/README.md

 1. Postgres will be unavailable during this upgrade.

 ### Considerations after a successful deployment

+PostgreSQL upgrade may require some post-upgrade processing.
+The administrator should check the `/var/vcap/store/postgres/pg_upgrade_tmp` directory for the generated script files and eventually run them.
+See [pg_upgrade post-upgrade processing](https://www.postgresql.org/docs/11/pgupgrade.html) for more details.

 In case a copy of the old database is kept (see considerations above), the old database is moved to `/var/vcap/store/postgres/postgres-previous`.
 The postgres-previous directory will be kept until the next postgres upgrade is performed in the future.
 You are free to remove this if you have verified the new database works and you want to reclaim the space.